influxdata/helm-charts/charts/influxdb-enterprise/README.md

     insecureCertificate: true
 ```

 Use this only as a temporary compatibility workaround.
-It reduces TLS safety and should be disabled after fixing secret file permissions.
+It reduces TLS safety and should be disabled after fixing secret file permissions and/or non-root file access.

 #### DDL/DML (Optional)